 Named grants will be given to represent the AIA’s 78 named lectures and priority will be given to those that fulfil the topical requirements of these named lectures (note: there are many named lectures without topical requirements so don’t let this trip you up!).

 If your society is already planning a local lecture series, we encourage you to apply for the speakers you are already inviting to present to your society.
 If you do not have a local lecture series lined up but would like to supplement your society’s events, we encourage you to get in touch with a potential speaker, indicate that your society will be applying for a grant, and ask if they would be willing to speak to your society either in person or virtually.
+Apply now.

 Will everyone get a grant?